Nlea/fiberplane-argocd-integration/README.md

 5. Select yes to create a Trigger (Webhook URL) for the template
 6. © Save the trigger url, looking something like this ``` Trigger URL:  https://studio.fiberplane.com/api/triggers/xxxxxxxxxxxxxxx/xxxxxxxxxxxxxxxxxxxxxxxxxxx ```

-Note: We will motify the template content later.
+Note: We will update the template content later.
 For now we just need the endpoint in order to create the argocd-notification webhook

 ## Argocd-notification
 In order to create the webhook we need to modify the **argocd-notification-cm.yaml**.